QBouts/BitsOfQ/README.md

 # BitsOfQ
-Code from the BitsOfQ youtube channel
+This repository contains tutorial code from the BitsOfQ youtube channel: https://bitsofq.com